-Refer to ASI Technical Note TN011 'Structural steelwork fabrication and erection code of practice - Implementation guide for engineers', http://steel.org.au/elibrary/asi-technical-notes/ for a detailed background and description of the Construction Category assessment.
+Refer to ASI Technical Note TN011 'Structural steelwork fabrication and erection code of practice - Implementation guide for engineers', Australian Steel Institute - Tech Notes for a detailed background and description of the Construction Category assessment.

 Whilst the assessment of the Construction Category is project-specific, many structure types will naturally fall into typical classifications.
 The following table illustrates typical expected classifications of structure types.